 From the above equations, it is clear, that if P is increased the value of Ef sinδ and Ia cosϕ also increases.

-The figure below shows the Effect of increase in load on the operation of a synchronous motor.
+The figure below shows the effect of an increase in load on the operation of a synchronous motor.

 It is seen from the above figure that with the increase in load, the quantity jIaXs goes on increasing and the relation V = Ef + jIaXs is satisfied.
 The armature current is also increased.
 The power factor angle also changes with the change in load.
 It becomes less and less leading and then becomes more and more lagging as shown in the figure above.